ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 ### View backup plan details from the CLI
 {: backup-view-plan-details-cli}

-Run the `ibmcloud is backup-policy-plans/{plan_id}` command and specify the policy ID or policy name, and plan ID or plan name.
+Run the `ibmcloud is backup-policy-plans` command and specify the policy ID or policy name, and plan ID or plan name.
 This example specifies the policy ID and plan ID.

 ```text
 ibmcloud is backup-policy-plan POLICY_ID|POLICY_NAME PLAN_ID|PLAN_NAME [--output JSON] [-q, --quiet]